gcocozza/Open-Data-for-MT_ES-CR-EN/README.md

 You can find a very complete tutorial series on how to prepare your training data sets as well.
 Follow the "Machine Translation for All" Tutorial series.

 Having trouble?
-Check out our documentation or contact support and I'll answer all your questions.
+Contact me through gcocozza.com and I'll answer all your questions.